 Is Copytrack.com a Scam or a Useful Tool Against Copyright Theft?

 Chances are, if you are here, you got a claim from Copytrack.com.
-Out of all the false positives I have seen so far, I would wager they are in relation to WENN Rights International Ltd. Because I, too, went looking for who they were.
+Out of all the false positives I have seen, WENN Rights International Ltd is likely their client because I, too, went looking for who they were.
+To see my suggestions based on your circumstances, check out my guide on How to Respond to Copytrack for detailed steps on handling their claims.

 So, is Copytrack a scam or a useful tool against copyright theft?

 There is a legitimate need for a solution that deals with copy theft.
 But I would not be writing about them if there was nothing wrong.
-My interest started when they sent me two claims over the same image on behalf of a company that does not have the right to the image (so far, they closed one based on ‘evidence’ I gave them”.
+My interest started when they sent me two claims over the same image on behalf of a company that does not have the right to the image.
+So far, they closed one based on the ‘evidence’ I gave them, which was me asking for proof of ownership.
 As I keep saying, I am not a lawyer, but it is problematic that they may have gotten money over copyrighted content they do not represent.
 To be clear, I don’t think they are a scam by design.
 I don’t think they intentionally sent out notices to the wrong people.
-I will accuse them of apathy, sloth, and greed, likely not caring about the stress this puts on people who have no party to who they represent.
+I will accuse them of apathy, sloth, and greed, likely not caring about the stress this puts on people with no party to who they represent.

-Taking measures to reduce and engage false claims will cut into Copytrack’s profit.
-As long as they face no consequences, they are not going to change.
+Taking measures to reduce and engage false claims will cut Copytrack’s profit.
+As long as they face no consequences, they will not change.

 Copytrack.com has reviews from actual users.

-In the process of looking for other people’s experiences with false claims, I come across actual user reviews.
+I’ve come across actual user reviews while looking for other people’s experiences with false claims.
 The bulk of those reviews fall into two camps.

-1. Because they got paid, they will let you know their love.
+1. Because they got paid, they will let you know their love Copytrack. …and I think they might be creating images for the sake of claims.

-I am going to focus on one review in the second group, as he gave the most insight.
+I will focus on one review in the second group, as he gave the most insight.
 The first group does not.
-After someone asks for a solution, I see them quickly recommending Copytrack on various platforms.
+After someone asks for a solution, I see them recommending Copytrack on various platforms.
 The fans of this company like to brag about how much they make.
 Honestly, who can blame them?
 If you have your content stolen, only to watch the offender make money off it, that’s going to boil your blood.
 I can not count how many times I have been there.
-Right now, I am watching offenders on Facebook get more traffic with my own content.
-Which is a whole other can of worms to open.
+Right now, I am watching offenders on Facebook get more traffic with my own content, which is a whole other can of worms to open.

 To those that had content stolen for years, if not decades, they offer a solution to find and go after the incriminator, and you would want that option.
 In addition to that, they also promise a 55% payout on past uses and a yearly license payout.
 That sounds awesome.
 You might not be inclined to be critical after you finally get a payout.